-- The required documents must be presented to the different government ministries in Grenada in person.
 This should take about two hours.
-Please note there is a dress code in the Ministerial building.
+However, if you are to be married by a Minister, he will need to interview you prior to the wedding.
+Please note there is a dress code in the Ministerial Office.
 No sleeveless shirts or tank tops for men or women and no shorts for men.
-If you choose to be married by a minister, he or she will need to meet to interview you prior to the wedding.

-- In Grenada you may be married by an officer of the court, namely a Magistrate, or a Minister of Religion.
+In Grenada, you may be married by an officer of the court, namely a Magistrate, or a Minister of Religion.
 The choice is entirely yours.
-For Catholic weddings, you should contact your local priest who would liaise with our priest for a Grenada Wedding.

 (for Catholic wedding, you should contact your local priest who would liaise with our priest in Grenada.)